o2346/auditor/tag-policies/tpnt/transmitter/README.md

-# TPNT-Transmitter
+# tpnt-transmitter

-Fires when a Tag Polices report as csv was save on specified S3 bucket, Extract only Non-compliants and save as another csv, Sends warning to given Slack channel.
+Fires when a Tag Polices report as csv was saved on specified S3 bucket, Extract only lines with Non-compliants and save as another csv, Sends warning to given Slack channel.
+This is one of 2 major components of Tag Policies Non-compliance Transmitter.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.